Lada496/mern-blog/README.md

 - Deepen my understanding about Tailwind CSS
 - Try JWT authentication
 ## Challenges
-- Providing posts with chronological order with mongoose
+- Providing posts in chronological order with mongoose
-- Imprementing a redirect funtion so that user can return the provious page after login
+- Implementing a redirect funtion so that user can return the provious page after login

 ## Built With
 - React